aws/aws-connected-device-framework/documentation/docs/projects/assetlibrary/fine-grained-access-control.md

 # ASSET LIBRARY FINE-GRAINED ACCESS CONTROL

-## High Level Approach
+## Introduction

-Fine-grained access control is supported in _full_ mode only.
+Fine-grained access control within the CDF Asset Library allows one to segment their Asset Library model into sub-models, allowing for fine-grained access control at the device/group level based on a user's allowed access levels.
+Note that fine-grained access control is available in the _full_ (graph) mode only.

 A user’s allowed access to group hierarchies, and their allowed operations on these hierarchies, is managed via an external IdP (such as Cognito).

 When constructing a data model within Asset Library, devices and groups are organized into group hierarchies.
 Each group within a hierarchy is identified by a unique group path.
 When fine-grained access control is enabled for an Asset Library deployment, the IdP will allow for CRUD method operations and group paths to be added to an identities claims.
 These claims will be passed to the Asset Library as part of the identities JWT token, with the JWT token being first validated by an API Gateway custom authorizer.

 Within Asset Library, any attempted access to a device or group will be validated by traversing all outgoing relations to the device/group.
-Only operations on devices/groups that belong to group hiersrchies that are present in the identities claims, along with the allowed access level, will be performed.
+Only operations on devices/groups that belong to group hierarchies that are present in the identities claims, along with the allowed access level, will be performed.

-## Detailed Approach
+## Example

 ### Example graph